 Xanax is a benzodiazepine that slows down the brain’s processing speed.
 Prescribed for short-term anxiety, depression, and panic disorders, Xanax and other benzos are increasingly popular.
 Unfortunately, benzos like Xanax can have lasting effects on the brain.
 The safest, most effective way to prevent long-term damage from benzos is with Xanax addiction treatment.

-Is someone you love looking for a Xanax addiction treatment center in New Hampshire?
+Is someone you love looking for Xanax addiction treatment in New Hampshire?
 Liberty Health Services is here for you.
 With only 24 clients at a time, our boutique medically-assisted detox provides clients with family-focused recovery.
 Learn more about our dual diagnosis detox center today by calling us at 855.959.4521.

 What Are Benzos and Why Are They Dangerous?

 Benzodiazepines are medical-grade pharmaceuticals that slow down the brain.
 They calm stress by increasing GABA in the brain.
 GABA is a naturally occurring chemical in the brain that calms the central nervous system.
 People naturally make GABA every day, and many take GABA supplements for sleep support.
 Benzos, however, release high levels of GABA and dopamine, the brain’s pleasure chemical that is also responsible for motivation and joy.
 Regular consumption of benzos may lead the brain to stop producing dopamine and GABA on its own, leading to drug dependency.
 Common benzodiazepines include: